 Ability to Improvise

-In a tropical environment, being able to improvise is one of the most underrated factors brides tend to overlook when hiring a destination wedding photographer.
-Having grown up in Miami, I understand and am used to how fickle tropical weather is.
-It’s not rare for a blue-skied sunny day to turn into a near-tropical storm within an hour.
-Being flexible and still being able to get the right shots, no matter what unpredictable tropical weather may roll through is something I would recommend asking about when speaking to potential wedding photographers.
+In a tropical environment, being able to improvise is one element brides tend to overlook when hiring a wedding photographer.
+Having grown up in Miami, I’m used to how fickle tropical weather is.
+It’s not uncommon for a blue-skied sunny day to turn into a near-tropical storm within an hour.
+Being able to get the right shots no matter what unpredictable tropical weather may roll through is crucial.
 In the case of Tulum, the weather isn’t the only factor that might throw off a less-seasoned photographer.
 I know from first-hand experience that leaving valuables in the car isn’t the best idea, especially camera gear.
-Someone coming from a different country or city may not have the same awareness, unless they’ve been already been in Tulum, or are a local Mexico wedding photographer like I am.
-In short, make sure to ask these tough questions to find out of the wedding photographer you have in mind is up to the task!
+Someone coming from a different country or city may not have the same awareness.
+Make sure to ask these tough questions to find out if the Tulum wedding photographer you have in mind is up to the task.

 Tulum Wedding Photographer – Final Thoughts

 Once you swim in a crystal clear cenote, the magic of Tulum starts to set in.
-It continues after some time with a drink in hand on a beach and as the beautiful Mayan sun sets on the coast.
+It continues after some time with a drink in hand on a beach as the sunset turns the sky pink.
 The bohemian energy of the town and the friendliness of the locals is infectious, completing a feeling of truly getting away from the rest of the world.
-As a destination wedding photographer in Tulum, I can’t help but encourage couples to consider Tulum for their wedding.
+As a wedding photographer, I can’t help but encourage couples to consider Tulum for their wedding.
 It truly is one of the most unique places in the world where nature and art perfectly combine to create a unique experience every visit.
 If that resonates with you, make sure to reach out if you have any questions and I’d be happy to help.
 I love to be a resource for anybody planning out their wedding, so reach out if you have any questions about your Tulum wedding.
-Fill out a form submission or give me a call at 786-270-8527 for anything related to your Tulum destination wedding photography needs!
+Fill out a form submission or email me at firstname.lastname@example.org for anything related to your Tulum wedding photography needs!